Controlled Text Generation with Natural Language Instructions: Experiments

 \subsection{Results on Unseen Constraints}

 We also evaluate the performance of \method with a few demonstrations of constraints that are unseen during training.
 This is a unique feature of \method since existing search-based algorithms are only capable of lexical constraints and score-based methods require score functions trained on the train set of the target constraint.
 We present the results in Table \ref{tab:results_unseen}, where we combine the few-shot performance of \method with the supervised results of existing methods.
-We find that despite only a few demonstrations and no update to the model, \method achieves a higher constraint satisfaction rate and better output quality compared to score-based methods which use score functions trained on the training data for the constraints.
+We find that despite only a few demonstrations and no update to the model, \method achieves a higher constraint satisfaction rate and better output quality compared to the baselines.
 Moreover, \method also performs competitively with CFT, an oracle baseline that fine-tunes the model on the unseen constraints.
 This shows that \method has strong few-shot constraint generalization ability, allowing the model to handle new constraints by only writing a description and a few examples of them.
-This can be an important feature for real-world natural language generation applications which need to meet ever-changing constraints according to new requirements.

-We also conduct an analysis of the in-domain and the out-domain generalization ability of \method.
-For in-domain tests, we test InstructCTG and the CFT baseline, which are both training on length bins less than 60 words, on length bins over 60 words.
-We find that CFT’s success rate drops from 100\% to 91\% when increasing the length bin to 100-105 words while InstructCTG’s success rate only drops to 97\%.
+We also conduct an analysis of the in-domain and the out-of-domain generalization ability of \method.
+For in-domain tests, we compare \method and the CFT baseline on texts with lengths greater than 60 words; both were trained only on texts whose lengths were less than 60 words.
+We find that CFT’s accuracy drops from 100\% to 91\% when increasing the length bin to 100-105 words while \method’s accuracy only drops to 97\%.

-For out-domain test, we compare a variant of InstructCTG which is trained on mixture of lexical, syntax, content, and style constraints but is not trained on length constraint, and the original T0-11B model, on the length constraint task.
-We find that InstructCTG results in 82\% success rate without demonstrations, and 88\% success rate with 5 demonstrations.
-In contrast, T0-11B only results in 65\% success rate.
-This confirms that InstructCTG helps generalize on out-domain unseen constraints, and its ability to understand demonstrations plays an important role, which is in line with findings in Table \ref{tab:results_unseen}.
+For an out-of-domain test, we consider a variant of \method that is trained on a mixture of lexical, syntactic, content, and style constraints, but not on the length constraint.
+We also consider the original T0-11B model.
+We find that \method results in 82\% of the constraints satisfied without demonstrations, and 88\% of the constraints satisfied with 5 demonstrations.
+In contrast, T0-11B only results in 65\% of the constraints satisfied.
+This confirms that \method helps generalize on out-domain unseen constraints above baselines.
+These results highlight the importance of demonstrations, which is in line with findings in Table \ref{tab:results_unseen}.\looseness=-1